 - Petty Theft – In many cases, petty theft is a misdemeanor and carries a maximum sentence of six months in the county jail, a $1000 fine, or both.
 If the stolen property is worth $50 or less, the prosecutor can charge it as an infraction, which carries a fine of up to $250.00.

 - Shoplifting – This is a misdemeanor that carries a penalty of up to one year in a country jail.
 Additionally, the convicted individual could be liable to the store owner for damages (between $50 to $500) and the retail value of the shoplifted item, if it’s not recovered in a sellable condition.

 - Grand Theft – If one is convicted of a misdemeanor, he or she faces a maximum sentence of one year in county jail.
 If convicted of a felony, he or she may face up to three years in state prison.

 - Robbery – First-degree robbery carries a penalty of between three to nine years in a California state prison, while a second-degree robbery carries two, three, or five years in a state prison.

 - Burglary – First degree burglary is a felony and carries a state prison sentence of two, four, or six years, while second-degree burglary can either be a misdemeanor (with a sentence of up to one year in the county jail) or a felony (16 months, two years, or three years in the county jail).

 Apart from these sentences, a convicted individual also has a lifelong criminal record, which could affect his or her employment and loan applications, among others.

-If you’re facing theft charges in California, reach out to our San Diego theft attorney right away.
+If you’re facing theft charges in California, reach out to our Chula Vista theft attorney right away.
 Troy P. Owens, Jr. will provide aggressive legal representation and give you the protection you deserve.
 Contact us for a free initial consultation.